If you're a low-income filer, you might be entitled to various tax credits and deductions for which other taxpayers don't qualify.

 The IRS will allow you to take an IRA deduction as a low-income taxpayer, even if both you and your spouse are covered by retirement plans at work.
 There are limits that can restrict the deductibility of your contribution in certain cases, but those limits are well above the level of a low-income taxpayer.

-The only time a low income might cause problems with your IRA deduction is if you are married and filing separately.
+The only time a low income might cause problems with your IRA deduction is if you are married, filing separately, and at any time during the year you lived with your spouse.
 In that instance, you can't take a full deduction on an IRA contribution, regardless of your coverage at work.
 You could take a partial deduction with an MAGI of up to $10,000 only.
 Beyond that, you couldn't take any deduction at all.